-Council has engaged in those discussions.
+The Cannabis Standing Committee further researched the issue and presented the full Town Council with a proposed draft of a possible cannabis regulatory framework for discussion and review purposes.
+The Town Council has engaged in those discussions.
 During those discussions there has been vigorous and engaging public feedback from those opposed to and those in support of the possibility of the Town allowing a cannabis retail business.
 As a part of the community discussion, the question was presented whether it might be appropriate for the Town Council to put consideration of allowing a cannabis retail business ordinance on the November 2020 ballot to let the community decide if this is appropriate or not.

 The Cannabis Standing Committee met on Thursday, February 13, 2020 to discuss consideration of the ballot measure idea.
 There were a number of residents who spoke in favor of placing this item before the voters.
 The Standing Cannabis Committee has recommended to the Town Council that the Town Council place a cannabis retail business ordinance on the November 2020 ballot.
-As will be described below, the first ballot measure currently in front of the Town Council creates a regulatory and land use regime for cannabis retail businesses.
+As will be described below, the first ballot measure creates a regulatory and land use regime for cannabis retail businesses.
 The second ballot measure establishes a business license tax of no more than three percent of cannabis retail businesses' gross receipts.
 The two ballot measures may also be combined into a single ballot measure if the Town Council chooses.
 The procedures for doing so will be discussed by staff during the presentation.